GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/permission_warnings/index.md

 ## Trigger optional permissions with events {: #optional_events }

-The [optional permissions sample extension’s][6] core functionality is overriding the new tab page.
+The [optional permissions sample extension's][6] core functionality is overriding the new tab page.
-One feature is displaying the user’s goal of the day.
+One feature is displaying the user's goal of the day.
 This feature only requires the [storage][7] permission, which does not include a warning.

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/wtbjayBDYDyKZe2x580P.png",
        alt="Extension button that enables additional features", height="350", width="395" %}

-The extension has an additional feature; displaying the user’s top sites.
+The extension has an additional feature; displaying the user's top sites.
 This feature requires the [topSites][8] permission, which has a warning.

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/5edHzqeUOJ8V6XHkjNBM.png",